-Around this age preschoolers understand that other people have feelings too, and are beginning to develop empathy.
+Around this age, preschoolers understand that other people have feelings too, and they’re beginning to develop empathy.
 This helps with preschooler friendships.

-Family and home are still at the centre of your child’s world, and you’re still the most important person in your preschooler’s life.
-That’s why play with you is still very high on the list of things your child wants and needs to do.
+Family and home are at the centre of your child’s world, and you’re one of the most important people in your child’s life.
+That’s why play with you is very high on the list of things your child wants and needs to do.

 Play ideas and games for preschoolers

 Preschoolers learn most when they’re interested in play.
 That’s why it’s important to follow your child’s lead when it comes to games for preschoolers.

-Here are some play ideas to get you and your preschooler going:
+Here are play ideas to get you and your child going.

 - Give your child a cardboard box.
 Your child’s imagination can turn it into a cubbyhouse, a boat or a car.
 A small table turned on its side covered with a blanket or sheet can also be just as good.

 - Play stacking, sorting and building games with blocks or other objects.
 Your child could sort by colour, size or shape.
 It’s also fun to make repeating patterns – like red, blue, red, blue – with objects.

 - Make up an art and craft box for your child.
 You can fill it with pencils, crayons, glue, wool scraps, bits of different coloured and textured papers, small cardboard pieces and other odds and ends.
-Many children enjoy making collages and other creations from these simple materials.
+Many preschoolers enjoy making collages and other creations from these simple materials.

 - Read with your child.
 When you’re reading favourite books, leave out words and let your child fill them in.
 Point out individual letters and words.
 You can also ask your child what they think might happen next in an unfamiliar story.